-As an artist who has been painting for over 30 years, much of my inspiration has been derived from annual excursions to natural, remote areas such as Big Bend National Park, the Sierra Gigantes of Baja, Mexico, and the rainforests of Central America.
+As an artist who has been painting for over 40 years, much of my inspiration has been derived from annual excursions to natural, remote areas such as Big Bend National Park, the Sierra Gigantes of Baja, Mexico, and the rainforests of Central America.
 I began bringing my paints in my backpack and combining hiking and painting on location, often under harsh conditions.
-These paintings have been shown in the Chisos Gallery in Marathon, near Big Bend, and at the Art Car Museum in Houston, and in currated shows.
+These paintings have been shown in the former Chisos Gallery in Marathon, near Big Bend, and at the Art Car Museum in Houston, and in currated shows.
 My painting of the Rio Grande River was reproduced for the Texas Green Show brochure at the Art Car Museum.
-Also, the plein air studies have provided background information for my larger, allegorical paintings which have been shown in various galleries and art spaces in Texas.
+Also, the plein air studies have provided background information for my larger mythological paintings which have been shown in various galleries and art spaces, including five museums in Texas.

-I am a member of the Friends of Big Bend and have reported rare sightings of wildlife to the rangers in the BBNP.
-My wife and I have hiked in the Nosara biological reserve, and several other private reserves in Mexico and reforestation projects Costa Rica.
+I am a member of the Big Bend Conservancy and have reported rare sightings of wildlife to the rangers in the BBNP.
+My wife and I have hiked in the Nosara biological reserve, and several other private reserves in Mexico and reforestation projects in Central America.
 We were also invited to tour a reforestation project in Panama which is connected to the Smithsonian Institute.
 Our experiences have taught us to appreciate the beauty of nature and the importance of conservation.

 We live in a historic home and believe in reducing the waste of useful building materials and the preservation of structures.
 We have a green household and an organic yard which has become a habitat for migrating birds and butterflies.
 I was an Eagle Scout, and worked on many environmental and conservation and clean-up projects which planted the seeds for my later committment to the conservation of nature and the preservation of habitats.